dvfrancis/craftr/TESTING.md

 I've done one test for each of the three JavaScript files (general.js, index.js, and game,js) as, unfortunately, I ran out of time to do any more.

-The `module.exports` commmand, required by Jest at the end of each JavaScript file, causes an `Uncaught ReferenceError: module is not defined` in the browser.
+The `module.exports` command, required by Jest at the end of each JavaScript file, causes an `Uncaught ReferenceError: module is not defined` in the browser.
 This is because it is Node.js-specific and part of the CommonJS module system, whereas the browser uses the ES6 module system.
 I have therefore run the tests with this code and then deleted it from each file - this doesn't affect the functioning of the website in any way.

 Shown below are the exact commands used in each file, alongside the tests used by the test files.